phackwer/laravel-sandbox/readme.md

-    BusinessServiceProvider, Repository and Model which are named similarly 3 - Create an App\Model layer separating BusinessServiceProviders, Model Entities and Repositories on a better, making it easir to find business rules 4 - Started the Angular frontend on separated project.
+    BusinessServiceProvider, Repository and Model which are named similarly 3 - Create an App\Model layer separating BusinessServiceProviders, Model Entities and Repositories on a better, making it easir to find business rules 4 - Output report data as a JSON object.
+Conversion can be easily made for any format